bttger/bloomberg-exchange-hackatum2022/notes.md

   - server sends unique user ID maintained for the socket session (makes it simpler for us so we don't need to implement authentication)
   - -"- SELECTs and forwards latest aggregated order book and last n trades from relational DB (e.g. Postgres with Timescale extension; throttled/cached to 1 req/X ms)
   - -"- forwards all events from the trade channel
-  - -"- on event in order channel, SELECT latest aggregated order book and forward (throttled/cached to 1 req/X ms)
+  - -"- on event in order channel, SELECT latest aggregated order book and forward to all clients (throttled/cached to 1 req/X ms)
   - -"- listens for order commands (add immediate or limit order; delete order)
-- client with ID=X sends order command
+- client sends order command with his ID
   - OBS updates DB
   - -"- publishes event in order channel (which the matching server and all clients are subscribed to)